thomasguerena/js-notes/README.md

 # Javascript Notes
-Unnecessarily detailed notes from Douglas Crockford's _Javascript: The Good Parts_
+Some notes from Douglas Crockford's _Javascript: The Good Parts_